ConSol-Monitoring/apache_mod_prometheus_status/README.md

 ## Changes

 ```
+next:
+          - fix issue when initally loaded by reload instead of a fresh apache start
+          - update example dashboard

 0.0.6   Sat May  9 18:15:31 CEST 2020
           - add vhost to default label names
           - hide 'disabled' scoreboard entry, its not an actual slot